bcrypto/bash/README.md

 ## BashV1

-The first version of the official Bash standard, STB 34.101.77, was released in 2016.
+The first version of the Bash standard, STB 34.101.77, was released in 2016.
 This version defines:
 - `bash-f` — the algorithm of Bash-f;
 - `bash-hash` — hashing.

-In `bash-hash`, the sponge-based hashing in the overwrite mode is implemented.
+In `bash-hash`, sponge-based hashing in the overwrite mode is implemented.
 Hash lengths run from 4 to 64 bytes in steps of 4.
-Hashing speed (as well as security guarantees) depends on the hash length.
+The hash rate (as well as security guarantees) depends on the hash length.

 ## BashV2